iov-one/docs/docs/iov-name-service/clients/01-rest-api.md

 sidebar_label: Rest Api
 ---

 The other way to connect to the IOV Name Service is to run the [IOV Name Service Rest API](https://github.com/iov-one/iovns-rest-api) on the top of your full node.
-This is a usefull way if you want to query the IOV Name Service from a mobile wallet.
+This is a usefull way if you want to connect to the IOV Name Service from a mobile wallet.

 ## Getting started